 Professor Eyal Benvenisti

-The law on international organizations (IOs) that emerged after the Second World War was grounded in irrefutable trust in IOs and an assumption that their subjection to legal discipline was unnecessary and, in fact, detrimental to their success.
-Imbued with this optimistic assumption, international law insulated IOs from internal and external scrutiny and gave free hand to their officials to lead their institutions the way they saw fit.
-In the years since, while we have become increasingly more dependent on IOs even in our daily lives, we have also witnessed the inherent shortcomings of the naïve vision about IOs as our impartial and effective agents.
-The poor performance of several IOs complemented a growing public mistrust in global governance more generally and both have led to efforts to rethink the law on IOs.
-Since the mid-1990s, scholars have been trying to explore the proper modalities for through which IOs would trust in global bodies could be secured, or indeed, regained, mainly by borrowing and adapting from domestic public law precepts that emphasize multi-stakeholder participation and accountability (transparency, participation, reason-giving, review, and liability).
-Today, while a ‘culture of accountability’ seems to have extended to IOs, its legal tools are still shaping up and are often contested and resisted.
-This course will describe and analyze the promise and limits of securing accountability of IOs both in general and in specific spheres such as health and climate governance, global sports law, access to digital platform and the regulation of speech online, and other fields.
-We will assess the potential and limits of law – international law, domestic public law as well as private law – in ensuring that IOs are guided to pursue goals that meet contemporary and future global challenges.
+The law on international organizations (IOs) that emerged after the Second World War was based on unshakeable trust in IOs and an assumption that making them subject to legal discipline would be unnecessary and, in fact, detrimental to their success.
+Imbued with this optimistic assumption, international law insulated IOs from internal and external scrutiny and gave their officials free rein to lead their institutions as they saw fit.
+In the years since, as we have become increasingly dependent on IOs in our daily lives, we have also seen the inherent shortcomings of the naïve view that IOs are our impartial, effective agents.
+In addition to growing public mistrust in global governance in general, the poor performance of several IOs has led to efforts to rethink the law on IOs.
+Since the mid-1990s, scholars have been trying to explore ways to secure or restore trust in global bodies, mainly by borrowing and adapting principles from domestic public law that emphasize multi-stakeholder participation and accountability (transparency, participation, justification, review, and liability).
+Today, while the “culture of accountability” seems to extend to IOs, the legal tools for this accountability are still being shaped and are often contested and resisted.
+This course will describe and analyze the promise and limits of securing IO accountability in general as well as in specific spheres such as health, climate governance, global sports law, digital platform access, the regulation of online speech, and other fields.
+We will assess the ability (or inability) of international law, domestic public law, and private law to ensure that IOs pursue goals that meet contemporary and future global challenges.

 Background Readings